Ghost Orchid Facts

 Ghost Orchid Distribution, Habitat, and Ecology

 Quite unfortunately, the magnificent Ghost Orchid evolved to a natural range that poses it numerous problems.
 That’s because it appears in a portion of the globe that’s both extremely limited and restricted.
-These zones of habitation are also highly isolated.
+These zones of habitation also remain highly isolated in nature.

-In point of fact, the beautiful and delicate Angiosperm occurs in the wild in only two small portions of the world.
-To the amazement of some, these isolated locations include the island of Cuba, and the state of Florida, in the United States, in North America.
+In point of fact, the beautiful and delicate Angiosperm occurs in the wild in only two known small portions of the world.
+To the amazement of some, these isolated locations include the island of Cuba and the state of Florida, situated wtihin the United States, in North America.

-These extremely selective areas comprise regions consisting primarily of damp, swampy forests.
-But wait, there’s more yet to come.
-The fabulous, but highly selective plant also requires the presence of specific tree species in sufficient abundance.
+These extremely selective potential habitat areas comprise regions consisting primarily of damp, swampy forests.
+But wait, there’s still more yet to come.
+The fabulous, but lamentably highly selective plant also requires the presence of very specific tree species in sufficient abundance.

-The breathtaking Ghost Orchid also holds yet another distinction.
-That holds true due to the fact that its physical nature remains extremely uncommon among Monocots.
-Its leaves and stem have been reduced to almost non-existence.
+The breathtaking Ghost Orchid also holds yet another distinction inside the annals of science.
+That holds true due to the fact that its specific physical nature remains extremely uncommon among Monocots.
+Over time, its leaves and stem have been reduced to almost non-existence.

-As a result, the great majority of its mass now holds a most bizarre-seeming appearance.
+As a result of this evolutionary path, the great majority of its mass now holds a most bizarre-seeming appearance.
 In point of fact, most of its form now consists of its many branching, hair-like roots.
-Finally, it’s also pollinated almost exclusively by a variety of moths, further distinguishing it.
+It’s also pollinated almost exclusively by a variety of moths, further distinguishing it.

 Species Sharing Its Range

-Check out our other articles on 6 Startling Evolutionary Adaptations, Pesquet’s Parrot, Snoqualmie Falls, Iridescent Bark Mantis, Chilean Dolphin, Eastern Diamondback Rattlesnake
+Check out our other articles on 6 Startling Evolutionary Adaptations, Pesquet’s Parrot, Snoqualmie Falls, Iridescent Bark Mantis, Chilean Dolphin, Balsam Fir, Eastern Diamondback Rattlesnake